josmar-crwdstffng/angular/packages/core/src/render3/VIEW_DATA.md

 ## `EXPANDO` and Injection

 `EXPANDO` will also store the injection information for the element.
-This is because at the time of compilation we don't know about all of the injection tokens which will need to be created.
+This is because at the time of compilation we do not know about all of the injection tokens which will need to be created.
 (The injection tokens are part of the Component hence hide behind a selector and are not available to the parent component.)

 Injection needs to store three things: